-Rating Worksheet
+2.4 Rating Worksheet

-RAND created two online rating forms ("rating worksheets") for the TEP to complete electronically, one for each day of discussion.
+RAND created two online rating forms ("rating sheets") for the TEP to complete electronically, one for each day of discussion.
 The web-based format was intended to facilitate TEP members' completion of the forms, allow ample space for written-in feedback, and facilitate data entry and analysis.
 After each day of the TEP meeting, a unique link to the rating forms was emailed to each TEP member.
-The rating forms included separate sections for each of the following discussion topics: Cognitive Status; Behavioral Signs and Symptoms; Observational Assessments; MR; Care Preferences; and the PROMIS Profile Items.
-Appendix C contains a screenshot of some of the questions from the Behavioral Signs and Symptoms rating sheet.
+The rating forms included separate sections for each of the following discussion topics: Cognitive Status; Behavioral Signs and Symptoms; Observational Assessments; Medication Reconciliation; Care Preferences; and the PROMIS Profile Items.
+As an example, Appendix C contains a screen shot of some of the questions from the Behavioral Signs and Symptoms rating sheet.